vikingeducation/assignment_viking_analytics/README.md

 ## Queries 1: Warmups

-When working in `rails console`, wrap all queries in `ModelName.find_by_sql "your-query-here"`.
-Otherwise, if working directly in the postgres console, run all queries as shown below.

-Note: Many of the supplied query names were not present in my seeded data.
+Many of the supplied query names were not present in my seeded data.
 For this reason, I used a modified data to yield some result from by database.

 1. Get a list of all users in California
 ```